Wednesday, June 10, 2026

 Sweeps Coins are the prize-eligible side of SpinQuest.
 You cannot buy SC outright; they arrive via bonuses, social promos, referral commissions, or as bonus add-ons with GC bundles.
 SC carries redemption potential once you meet the minimum threshold and country-rules, you can convert them into actual cash prizes.
 However, SC comes with conditions: there's a playthrough requirement.

 You need a minimum of 50 eligible SC for cash prize redemption.
 The 1× playthrough requirement applies across all bonus SC that came with the optional purchasing of GC bundle packs, while other SC bonuses have a 3× on free bonuses.
+Players looking to stretch their prize-eligible currency can also explore free sweeps cash casinos for comparison.

 SpinQuest lists 1,000+ casino-style games: roughly 970 slots, 43 table games, plus live dealers, 13 scratch cards, and 27 "other" titles, including SpinQuest exclusives.
 Top games include Snow Slingers (Hacksaw Gaming), Coin Express (3 Oaks), Le Viking (Hacksaw), Crapless Bubble (SpinQuest Exclusive), and Le Pharoah (Hacksaw).
 Major providers displayed: Hacksaw Gaming, NoLimit City, Gaming Corps, Evolution, BGaming, Peter & Sons, Iconic21.

 In use, the lobby feels busy but navigable.
 Tile art is bold, categories are obvious, and switching between slots and live tables is quick on mobile.
 I like the prominence of exclusives.
 It gives the catalogue a reason to browse beyond the usual suspects.
 With this many games, new players can drown in choice.
 Filters and a short "start here" list would help first-timers settle faster.
+If you enjoy sweepstakes-style slot play, check out our roundup of sweepstakes casino slots for more options across the market.

 | Category | What’s inside | Providers / tech notes |